 - Using a PowerLink, connect the lower clip to the energizer’s ground rod.

 - Connect energizer’s fence lead to the netting’s top clip.

 How To Purchase

 - Measure the fence line.

 - Choose the length and the amount of netting needed.
 (Example: A 150 ft fence requires one 100 ft net and one 50 ft net.).

-- Choose extra support posts for ends, major curves and corners.
+- Add support posts as needed for ends, curves and corners, and any accessories.

 Warning!
 Due to risk of fire, do NOT use continuous output energizers with electric netting or electro-plastic conductors such as rope, twine or tape.
 Use only with a low or wide impedance intermittent pulse energizer.
 (Fi-Shock™ brand energizers which are sold as low impedance, continuous current output should NOT be used with electric netting.)
 All energizers sold on Premier’s website use an intermittent pulse and are suitable for use with electric netting.

 Dry conditions and wintertime usage may reduce the effectiveness of electric fencing.
 Ice and heavy snow can flatten netting and thereby damage it.

-Dry or frozen ground many cause the NetPost spikes to bend or break if inserted with force.
+Dry or frozen ground may cause post spikes to bend or break if inserted with force.
 Pilot holes may be needed.
 We recommend using drivable or single spike posts in hard soils.
 Double spike posts provide more stability when the ground is soft.